FlorianGrimm/Brimborium.Extensions.Logging.LocalFile/README.md

 Typically you need to call AddLocalFile and specify in the options the BaseDirectory and the LogDirectory in the source or in the configuration (e.g. appsettings.json, environment)

+It respects the normal namespace - log level configuration.

 The logger will write the logs after a short time (FlushPeriod).

 The logger do this in a loop writing, waiting, repeat.

 If there are more logs than allows than they are dropped.

 After some iterations of no logs written the loop will go to sleep until the next log is added.
 This is use full for a application that sleep sometime - so no CPU time is needed for waiting for nothing.